 Compound Interest Program in C

 Compound interest is a fundamental financial concept that plays a crucial role in personal finance, investment strategies, and economic planning.
 Unlike simple interest, which is calculated only on the principal amount, compound interest considers the interest accumulated over previous periods.
 This compounding effect can enhance the growth of an investment or debt over time.
-Compound interest can be calculated using a formula or using different coding logics for compound interest programs in c, explored later in this article.
-Programming certainly makes it easier to complete the daunting task of making elaborate calculations in the compound interest formula manually.
+This comprehensive guide explores how to calculate compound interest using C programming with multiple implementation methods, complete code examples, and practical explanations.

 What is Compound Interest?